TickTeam/guide-tt/ticktick_web_app/what_is_calendar_view.md

 **-How to enable “Calendar View”?**

-1.Click the avatar in the upper-right hand of the page.
+1.Sign in TickTick on web to click the avatar in the upper-right hand corner of the page.

 2.Select “Labs” and enable “Calendar View”.

-3.“Calendar” tab will appear on the left panel.

-4.Click “Calendar” and you are able to check your tasks in a Calendar.
+3.Click “CALENDAR” in the List view and you are able to check your tasks in Calendar.

-You are allowed to add or edit tasks directly by clicking them in calendar view.
+You can drag and drop a task from one date to another date.
+You can click a task to edit it or click a date to add a new task.

 ![](../images/image1.10.3W.png)